chains-project/bacardi/results/results_baseline_cot_buggy_line/deepseek-deepseek-chat/e70bd198fa1e1d65f86e071b8ebdd021141cfa95/patches/patch1/responses/PGS_CirclePacking.java_response.txt

 	 * equal to or larger than the specified minimum radius.
 It uses a tolerance
 	 * value to control the accuracy of the LEC algorithm.
 	 *
-	 * @极 shape     The input shape to pack maximum inscribed circles within.
+	 * @param shape     The input shape to pack maximum inscribed circles within.
 	 * @param minRadius The minimum allowed radius for the inscribed circles.
 	 * @param tolerance The tolerance value to control the LEC algorithm's accuracy.
 	 *                  Higher values yield faster results but lower accuracy.
 A